Inventory, 5 lbs : 11.50

 In Chinese medicine the Agaricus bisporus mushroom is used to help regulate the body’s energy.
 Mushrooms are the only source of vitamin D found in plants.
 Button mushroom varieties were traditionally used by the Chinese and Koreans to help increase milk production for breastfeeding mothers.

-Smaller than portabello mushrooms, the portobellini are just as versatile.
-Stuff cavities and bake, or grill whole for small burgers or sliders.
-Use in soups and stews, baked pasta or rice dishes, as a beef substitute or in salads.
-Pair with fresh herbs, fresh cow's milk cheeses, tomato or cream-based sauces, leafy greens, garlic and onions.
+Portobellini mushrooms are very versatile and can be used in any number of applications.
+Use Portobellini mushrooms in lieu of their larger counterpoints, or when a smaller-sized mushroom is preferred.
+Stuff Portobellini mushrooms with bread crumbs, cheese and sausage and bake.
+Grill whole for mushroom sliders, or chop Portobelllini mushrooms small and mix into ground meat for a nutritional boost.
+Use the mature button mushroom in soups and stews, pasta or rice dishes or slice for salads.
+Pair with fresh herbs, cheeses, tomato or cream-based sauces, leafy greens, garlic and onions.
 Mushroom caps should be kept dry and refrigerated until ready to use; they will keep for up to a week.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Pamplemousse Grill||Solana Beach CA||858-792-9090|